multani7871/employee-led-SPVs/employee_referral_program.md

 # Paid Referral Program: Employee led SPVs
 Sourcing startup employees who are willing to lead SPVs into their employers is my highest priority.
-I am willing to pay in the form of carry to acquire those employees.
+I am willing to pay in the form of carry to acquire those employees

 **From July 14, 2020 to August 15, 2020**, I am willing to split my half of the carry with anyone who refers an employee who then goes on to lead an SPV.

+Please [complete this form](https://harveymultani902367.typeform.com/to/ZrDo7G08) to submit a referral

 For example:

 1. If the SPV is charging the industry standard of 20% carry
 	2. The employee earns 10%